NimaRahmanian/Academic-Decathlon-Music-Theory-Practice/README.md

 1-consider using repl.it for an online Python compiler.

-2-create a Python file for every file of code in the source folder.
+2-create a Python file and copy and paste the code shown in the source file

-3-copy and paste the Python code into its respective file.

-4-hit run and enjoy!

 **for any Python coders reading this: